Google’s Academia

 Reiterating Shakespeare’s Italian Legacy

-Stratfordians tend to ignore the amount of Italian drama found in Shakespeare’s 1623 Folio of plays for the simple reason that they are unable to substantiate any visit to Italy by William Shaksberd of Stratford-upon-Avon.
+Stratfordians tend to ignore the amount of Italian drama found in Shakespeare’s 1623 Folio of plays for the simple reason that they are unable to substantiate any visit to Italy by William Shakspere of Stratford-upon-Avon.
 Nearly half of Shakespeare’s plays have an Italian connection, allusion or reference which some academics have explained by saying he was instructed or mentored in the genre by friends, associates or literary figures such as Giovanni Florio-an Italian born Jew who converted to Christianity.